gaboMoreno/Example_github_Jobs/README.md

-Simple example of consume the github jobs api using fetchJsonp and react.
+Simple example of how to consume the github jobs api using fetchJsonp and react.